peacalm/cpp-maglev/README.md

 **Maglev consistent hash algorithm** is published by Google, here is a C++ implementation library based on it.
 But this is not only a consistent hasher, it is also a dynamic load balancer based on consistent hash.
-This library is very useful as a Service Proxy, to build a Stateful Service.
+This library is very useful as a Service Proxy to build a Stateful Service.

-Google's Maglev consistent hash algorithm don’t support consistent hash on weighted candidate nodes, here this library has supported this feature with an original idea.
+Google's Maglev consistent hash algorithm doesn’t support consistent hash on weighted candidate nodes, here this library has supported this feature with an original idea.
 (By probability based on pseudo-random number sequence)